jp-gerona/jp-gerona/README.md

 ##  📋 Git Commands Cheat Sheet

+This cheat sheet provides a quick reference to Git commands I use.
+The examples I provided may be different as I use a MacOS machine and run these commands using a Bash terminal.

-1. `git init` - This command initializes a new and empty Git repository.
+1. `git init` - This is the very first step to start tracking changes in your project.
+It initializes a new and empty Git repository in your local repository.
+It has **no parameters**, but it is needed to specify which directory to initialize a Git repository first before running **git init**.
     #### Example:
-    > &gt;&gt; cd ~/Repositories/example-project
+    > &gt;&gt; cd ~/Repositories/my-awesome-project
     > &gt;&gt;
     > &gt;&gt; git init

 <br />

-2. `git clone` -
+2. `git clone [url]` - If you want to work on an existing remote repository that has Git initialized, use **git clone**.
+This command **downloads a remote repository to your local machine**.
+Its parameter needs you to provide the **URL** of the repository you want to clone, and like git init, it is also important to specify which directory you want Git to download the project.
     #### Example:
     > &gt;&gt; cd ~/Repositories
     > &gt;&gt;